Client FAQs

 In certain circumstances and if therapeutically indicated, during the course of treatment the treating Psychologist may wish to briefly involve the partner of a client however this should not comprise the primary focus of a course of treatment under Better Access.

-• No, when consultations are processed they are allocated an item number for either Medicare or private health insurance, claiming only allows for one item number to be charged, therefore the consultation can only be claimed under one pathway.
+No, when consultations are processed they are allocated an item number for either Medicare or private health insurance, claiming only allows for one item number to be charged, therefore the consultation can only be claimed under one pathway.

-• Patients are eligible for up to ten individual and 10 group sessions in a calendar year, usually referred in block of 5 or 6 sessions at a time, Referrals cannot be provided for the full 10 sessions, a referral is for a maximum of six sessions.
+Patients are eligible for up to ten individual and 10 group sessions in a calendar year, usually referred in block of 5 or 6 sessions at a time, Referrals cannot be provided for the full 10 sessions, a referral is for a maximum of six sessions.
 At the completion of the referred number of consultations the treating Psychologist will complete a letter of review to the referring doctor to help determine whether further sessions are needed.

 An additional benefit is that because a mental health care plan is not used, there are not the costs and time associated with needing to review with your doctor that care plan pathways require.
+You can also access as many appointments as you wish within a year at a reduced rate, rather than only 10 sessions with your psychologist.

 Provisional Psychologists can also accept referrals via Workcover, NDIS, and some EAP’s.